yokolet/tranquil-beach/arrays_and_strings/all_anagrams.md

 The first step is to find a character to count mapping for the p.
 The second step is iterating all characters in the string.

-While iterating, it maintains a current character to count mapping for the s, and left pointer.
+While iterating the string `s`, it maintains a current character to count mapping for the `s`, and left pointer.
 When i - left + 1 is the same as the length of pattern, check target and counts.
 If those are the same, an anagrams is found.

 #### Solution